Scattering from compact objects: Debye series and Regge-Debye poles: The Regge-Debye pole spectrum

 \subsection{Numerical method}

-To compute the Regge--Debye pole spectrum associated with the surface coefficient $\alpha^{\rm in}_{\lambda-1/2}(\omega)$, we adapt the numerical procedure developed in Ref.~\cite{OuldElHadj:2019kji} for locating Regge poles from the outgoing condition at infinity.
+To compute the Regge-Debye pole spectrum associated with the surface coefficient $\alpha^{\rm in}_{\lambda-1/2}(\omega)$, we adapt the numerical procedure developed in Ref.~\cite{OuldElHadj:2019kji} for locating Regge poles from the outgoing condition at infinity.
 We therefore summarize only the main steps and highlight the modifications required in the present setting.